The six operations in topology

-where the right-hand side denotes the $\infty$-category of left adjoint functors sending all morphisms in $S$ to equivalence.
-On the other hand, tensoring the usual sheafification $\text{Fun}(X^{op}, \spaces)\rightarrow\Shsp{X}$ with $\cate{C}$ gives a colimit preserving functor .
-Combining the universal property of the tensor product of cocomplete categories and Theorem \ref{preshdual}, we see that, for any cocomplete $\infty$-category $\cate{D}$, precomposition with $L'$ may be factored as
+where the right-hand side denotes the $\infty$-category of left adjoint functors sending all morphisms in $S_X$ to equivalence.
+On the other hand, tensoring the usual sheafification $\Fun(X\op , \spaces)\rightarrow\Shsp{X}$ with $\C$ gives a colimit preserving functor Combining the universal property of the tensor product of cocomplete categories and \Cref{preshdual}, we see that, for any cocomplete $\infty$-category $\D$, precomposition with $L'$ may be factored as

-and hence indentifies $\text{Fun}_!(\Shsp{X}\otimes\cate{C}, \cate{D})$ with the full subcategory of $\text{Fun}_!(\text{Fun}(X^{op},\cate{C}), \cate{D})$ spanned by those functors sending maps in $S$ to equivalences.
-Hence we obtain a comparison functor but unless $\cate{C}$ is presentable, there is no evident reason why one should expect this to be an equivalence. \begin{remark} A close inspection of the proof of [Lur09, Proposition 6.2.2.7] shows that the usual formula for sheafifcation provides the desired left adjoint whenever $\cate{C}$ is bicomplete and, for every $x\in X$ and every sieve $R\hookrightarrow y(x)$, the functor
+and hence indentifies $\Fun_!(\Shsp{X}\otimes\C, \D)$ with the full subcategory of $\Fun_!(\Fun(X\op ,\C), \D)$ spanned by those functors sending maps in $S_X$ to equivalences.
+Hence we obtain a comparison functor but unless $\C$ is presentable, there is no evident reason why one should expect this to be an equivalence.